top of page

 Because all behavior is communicating something.

-• The solution there could be getting outside.
-In my e-course Potty Training Solutions I talk through all the solutions for when you've started potty training, you're not seeing potty wins, your child won't sit on the potty, and you've been stuck inside far too long.
+The solution there could be getting outside.
+In my e-course Potty Training Solutions, where I talk through all the solutions for when you've started potty training, you're not seeing potty wins, your child won't sit on the potty, and you've been stuck inside far too long.

-• The solution could be working through a poop issue if your child is clearly holding back on poop, and that's affecting her behavior, her whole disposition.
-Jamie has a Pooping Solutions course that shares how to handle a poop issue.
+The solution could be working through a poop issue if your child is clearly holding back on poop, and that's affecting her behavior, her whole disposition.
+Jamie has a Pooping Solutions course that shares how to handle any poop issue.

-• Sometimes the solution is taking a potty breather (and going back to diapers).
+Sometimes the solution is taking a potty training break (and going back to diapers).

 Worth noting: Some toddlers have a reaction to the fast transition, from being in diapers to being out of diapers...one day in, one day out.
 It can be too fast of a transition for some toddlers.
 If you feel like that's your child, then we have a slow method of Oh Crap Potty Training that works way better for some kiddos, and I can talk you through that in a potty training consultation.